thefonseca/colabrtc/README.md

 `Web Real-Time Communication (WebRTC)`.
 It is built on top of [aiortc](https://github.com/aiortc/aiortc).

-The motivation behind this project was to to learn about WebRTC and because an efficient implementation of this kind of communication could be useful to prototype Deep Learning models without a local GPU.
+The motivation behind this project was to learn about WebRTC and because an efficient implementation of this kind of communication could be useful to prototype Deep Learning models without a local GPU.

- How to use ``colabrtc``?
+ How to use ``ColabRTC``?
 ------------------------

 The API allows one to create a `ColabCall`, which consists of a